 Calheta is a sugar cane area and the hotel had used sugar cane and local building elements in its interior decoration.

 We got a sea view room with sugar cane wallpaper!
-And there was a lot of space to sleep, our bed was 200 cm wide.
+And there was a lot of space to sleep for t he two of us, the bed was 200 cm wide.

 Driving in Madeira: our Calheta hotel room